Contact us!

 Elvira Morán

-Originally from northern Spain, Elvira moved to NYC in 1992 to further her education as a graphic designer.
+Originally from northern Spain, Elvira moved to NYC in 1992 to further her education as a graphic designer, after completing a BFA at the Centro de Nuevas Profesiones.

 After her child Felix was born in 2012, she became interested in all aspects of child development, and discovered her affinity with kids.
 After hosting a weekly Spanish-language play group at her home, volunteering in the toddler program at the Brooklyn Botanical Garden, and experiencing the OWP community as a parent, she decided to become a teacher.
 She worked as a substitute teacher at Maple Street School before joining the OWP’s teacher training program and later staff.